 The resurgence of texture services in the salon industry places extra emphasis on this course.
-Skills include adding curls, reducing curls, straightening hair while learning the chemistry and the decisions regarding texture services.
-Focus will be placed on the practical application of relaxers, perms, curl reformers, re- texturizers, and Keratin.
-Prerequisite: None
+Skills include adding curls, reducing curls, straightening hair while learning the chemistry and

 C105 Design Forum.
 150 Clock Hours

 This course offers the student the creativity of making design decisions in the areas of hair sculpture, color, texture, and avant-garde hair designs.
 An introduction to hair extensions and wiggery are presented.
 Students also study diseases and disorders of the nails and practice artificial nails and spa level manicures and pedicures.
 Prerequisite: None